 Having too much in the body usually results from taking supplements.
 However, it is very rare and usually only occurs when people take a very high dose for an extended period, such as more than a year.

-The maximum quantity of vitamin D that a person can take before it causes health problems is 4,000 IU daily.
-Symptoms of having too much vitamin D in the blood include:
+The maximum quantity of vitamin D that a person can take before it causes health problems is

 - loss of appetite